DUI in New Port Richey

 Many of the DUI enforcement officers have received training to be a certified Breath Test Operators on the Intoxilyzer 8000.
 Some officers in Pasco County, FL, have received advanced training on Road Side Sobriety Testing or as a Drug Recognition Expert/Evaluator.

 Many of the officers with the Pasco County Sheriff’s Office use dash cam video and body worn video to record everything that occurred during the investigation and arrest.
-Obtaining all of the video quickly is an important part of your defense at the DHSMV hearing to protect your driver’s license and at the courthouse where the charge is being prosecuted.
+Obtaining all of the videos quickly is an important part of your defense at the DHSMV hearing to protect your driver’s license and at the courthouse where the charge is being prosecuted.

 Attorney for DUI Defense in New Port Richey, FL